lpardosixtosMs/Speedometer/resources/todomvc/architecture-examples/angular-complex/README.md

 ## Description

-This application embeds the Angular version of the TodoMVC application in a static UI shell that mimics a complex web page.
+This application embeds the Angular implementation of the TodoMVC application in a static UI shell that mimics a complex web page.

 Please refer to the [Angular README.md](../angular/README.md) for more information on the Angular TodoMVC implementation.

 Please refer to the [big-dom-generator README.md](../../big-dom-generator/README.md) for more information on the UI shell.

-## Built steps
+## Build steps

-It is required to build the big-dom-generator and standalone Angular TodoMVC before building the Angular Complex DOM TodoMVC.
+Big-dom-generator and standalone Angular TodoMVC need to be built before building the Angular Complex DOM TodoMVC.

 ```
 terminal